When you hire a car / van / motorhome

 It

-the basic hire charge only includes a limited form of
+companies, the basic hire charge only includes a

 If

-it will need to be paid for by you the renter.
-Remember
+to it will need to be paid for by you the renter.

-that even if the third party cover also includes theft
+Remember that even if the third party cover also

 Collision

-for damage to the rented vehicle; it may be included
+cover for damage to the rented vehicle; it may be

-in the hire price in some cases, or the car hire company
+included in the hire price in some cases, or the

-may offer it to the renter as a chargeable extra.
-In
+car hire company may offer it to the renter as a

 It